multiversx/mx-exchange-sc/dex/router/README.md

 - Keeping track

-of Pair smart contracts deployed as part of Maiar Exchange.
+of Pair smart contracts deployed as part of xExchange.

 ## Endpoints